I am a spiritual being having a human experience… ~Pierre Teilhard de Chardin

 Recently I have been inspired by the stories and writings of St. Bernadette Soubirous and Sojourner Truth.
 They both showed up as Spirit Guides so I was nudged to study them deeper than my surface knowledge at the time.
 I am currently intrigued by the writings of Rumi and the mythological Ascended Master, St. Germain.

-I feel called to revisit Carl Jung and the teachings of Caroline Myss.
+I feel called to revisit Carl Jung, Joseph Campbell and the teachings of Caroline Myss.
 I also feel I should be more informed about Abraham-Hicks and Elizabeth Clare Prophet as they keep showing up in conversations with students.
-My goal with much of what might be considered New Age or New Thought is to find the grounding message that resonates with me and informs my work as a teacher, mentor and spiritual guide.
+My goal with much of what might be considered New Age or New Thought is to find the grounding message that resonates with me and informs my work as a mentor and spiritual teacher.
 My soul loves to learn.
 How about yours?